farhnkrnapratma/Age-Based-Versioning-v1.0/README.md

 ## License Notice

-This document and the ideas contained within it are licensed under the **Creative Commons Attribution-NoDerivatives-NonCommercial 4.0 International License**.
+This document and its ideas are licensed under the **Creative Commons Attribution-NoDerivatives-NonCommercial 4.0 International License**.
 This means you are free to share (copy and redistribute the material in any medium or format) as long as you provide appropriate credit.
-However, you may not modify, adapt, or create derivative works based on this material, nor use it for commercial purposes.
+However, you may not be able to modify, adapt, or create derivative works based on this material, nor use it for commercial purposes.

 For full license details, visit: [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/).